Education in South Korea: Vocational

 Though South Korean society places a far greater emphasis on university rather than vocational education, vocational schools remain as another option for those who choose not to go take the traditional route of going to university.
-Negative social attitudes and prejudice towards tradespeople, technicians, and vocational school graduates are stigmatized, treated unfairly and are still looked down upon as the negative social stigma associated with vocational careers and not having a university degree continues to remain deep rooted in contemporary South Korean society.
+Negative societal views and prejudice against tradespeople, technicians, and vocational school graduates are stigmatized, subjected to unfair treatment, and are still looked down upon due to the enduring negative stigma associated with vocational careers and the absence of a university degree, which continues to remain firmly entrenched in modern South Korean society.
 Vocational education is offered by industrial universities, junior colleges, open universities, and miscellaneous institutions.

 Industrial universities

 Industrial universities in South Korea are also known as polytechnics.
 These institutions were established in 1982 as an alternative route to higher education for people already in the workforce.
 Industrial universities offer both diplomas and bachelor's degrees.

-Junior colleges
+Community and junior colleges

-Junior colleges, also known as junior vocational colleges offer professional certifications in trades or technical careers and programs related to the liberal arts, early childhood education, home economics, business administration, technology, engineering, agriculture, fisheries, radiation, clinical pathology, navigation, and nursing.
-Most of the programs take two to three years to finish.
-Many of the predecessors of junior colleges were vocational high schools established in the 1960s to train mid-level technicians.
-Admission criteria to a junior college is the same as a four-year university though it is less competitive.
+Community and junior colleges, also known as junior vocational colleges offer professional certifications in trades or technical careers and programs related to the liberal arts, early childhood education, home economics, business administration, technology, engineering, agriculture, fisheries, radiation, clinical pathology, navigation, and nursing.
+The majority of programs typically require a duration of two to three years for completion.
+Prior to the establishment of junior colleges, many vocational high schools were founded in the 1960s with the purpose of training mid-level technicians.
+Admission standards for community and junior colleges are comparable to those of four-year universities, albeit with slightly less stringent and competitive requirements for acceptance.
 50 percent of the admission quotas are reserved for graduates of vocational high schools or applicants with national technological qualifications.
 When successfully completed, junior college graduates are awarded a diploma or an associate degree.

 Junior college graduates may choose to enter the workforce or transfer to a four-year university to further their studies.